All Day Allergy-D

 problems with urination.

-FDA pregnancy category C. It is not known whether cetirizine and pseudoephedrine will harm an unborn baby.
+FDA pregnancy category C. It is not known whether All Day Allergy-D will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

 Cetirizine and pseudoephedrine may pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

-Older adults may be more likely to have side effects from cetirizine and pseudoephedrine.
+Older adults may be more likely to have side effects from All Day Allergy-D.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.